 Other spots in the temple are Shri Kapardi Vinayak and Shri Hanuman Temple in addition to Vallabhghat.
 Vallabhghat is a beautiful sunset point.
 The temple is illuminated every evening.
-Similarly, the Sound & Light Show “Jay Somnath” is also displayed every night during 8.00 to 9.00, which allows the pilgrims an ethereal experience in the backdrop of grand Somnath temple and the holy wave sounds of the Ocean.
+Similarly, the Sound & Light Show “Jay Somnath” is also displayed every night at 7.45 to 8.45, which allows the pilgrims an ethereal experience in the backdrop of grand Somnath temple and the holy wave sounds of the Ocean.

 Ahalyabai temple is also close by, which was built by the queen mother Shri Ahalyabai Holker during 1782.
 This temple maintained the Pooja Parampara of Bhagvan Shiva during the hostile political conditions.